GitHub-Cloud-Xplorers/GitHub-Examples/git-crash-course/readme.md

 `git log` will show recent commits to the git tree

 ## Push
 When we want to push a repo to our remote origin (Github)
+> Makes our local changes available to others in the cloud
 ```
-git push
+git push [remote-name]
 ```